Local Government Climate Action Program reporting

 Use the reporting guidance tools to help with measuring and reporting on traditional services GHG emissions.

-There are options for GHG accounting tools on the market and you can use any tool that meets the needs of your community.
+There are options for GHG accounting tools on the market and participants can use any tool that meets the needs of their community.
 Local governments and Modern Treaty Nations can also create their own measurement tools.
 If you need help finding an appropriate fit, please contact us

 • Submit by July 31 at 4:00 PM (Pacific Time)